Kokanu/vuepress-docs/docs/reference/tense-aspect-mood.md

 This **imperfective** aspect refers to the end of an action or a state.
 It is the inverse of the **inchoative** aspect.
 Use the modifier $konje to indicate that the state or action is "stopping" or "finishing".

-pawo $le $kota $konje in tenkin "The dog stopped barking"
+pawo $le $kota $konje in sema "The dog stopped barking"

 ### Limited (Delimitative/Durative)

 This **imperfective** aspect is used to describe to a situation that lasts for a limited amount of time.
-Use the $ke thematic relation as "until" and $konje with a quantity of time to indicate that the action has a specific duration the goes until the ending.
+Use the $ki thematic relation as "until" and $konje with a quantity of time to indicate that the action has a specific duration the goes until the ending.
 Alternatively, you could use the sun thematic relation as "starting from" and $tepu with a quantity of time for the opposite effect.

-mi $le patun un le $kota $ke $konje je jati ten "I stayed and talked for some time" (lit.
+mi $le patun un le $kota $ki $konje je jati ten "I stayed and talked for some time" (lit.
 I am still and talking until the end of some time)

-niju mi le makan sun tepu je ha osa "We've been eating for two hours" (lit.
+lan mi le makan sun tepu je ha osa "We've been eating for two hours" (lit.
 Many of us are eating from the beginning of two hours)

 ### Repetition (Iterative)